Learning Objectives Self-Check

 - In order to know how well we are achieving sustainability, we must find a way to measure it or at least find ways to know if things are (not) going well.

-Sustainability is some heavy stuff.
+Sustainability is some heavy, complex stuff!
 Most would argue that the future of civilization depends on how we address sustainability, starting yesterday <raising hand>.
 As Asher Miller phrases it in his introduction to The Post Carbon Reader, "The success or failure of the human experiment may well be judged by how we manage the next ten to twenty years" (p. xv).
 (For better or worse, and unfortunately I'd say "worse," that was written about 10 years ago.)
 Sustainability is a very important topic, but it is an even more complex and broad topic than energy.
 I don't expect you to be an expert (yet), but I hope that this course helps you think critically about sustainability-related and other claims.

 Energy, Sustainability, and Society